-The Spotify SDK allows your application to interact with the Spotify app running in the background as a service.
-The capabilities of this API include getting metadata for the currently playing track and context, issuing basic playback commands and initiating playback of tracks.
+The Spotify Android SDK supports getting metadata for the currently playing track and context, issuing basic playback commands as well as initiating playback of tracks.

-- Lightweight library < 300k.
+- Lightweight library (less than 300k).
 No native code or processor architecture dependencies

 - Playback always in sync with Spotify app

 - Processing of playback and caching as well as network traffic is accounted for by the Spotify app